How can you reach your 50's and still not know what to do with your life?

 I taught people how to grow their own food and how to design and build their gardens in a style that complements nature.
 Teaching is another way to connect with thoughts and actions, and so is the shared working in designing and developing new sites, and in supporting community involvement.
 It seems therefore natural that I grew into Permaculture as a fitting expression of what I do, and found support in its community that gave me recognition for my learning and achievement.

 It is to this evidence of accomplishment, and the experience that it had brought, that I owed my broadening canvas of work.
-This ranged from community facilitation; landscape design; and low impact area design through to training programs; rural small business advice; management of a farm business advice service; a regional business support program for farmers' markets; research on rural aspirations in a semi-upland District; and rural proofing local governance.
+This ranged from community facilitation; landscape design; and low impact area design through to training programs; rural small business advice; management of a farm business advice service; a regional business support program for farmers' markets; research on rural aspirations in a semi-upland District; rural proofing local governance; supporting Parish and Town Councils; and producing a clear view of the rural landscape of a semi-upland District through mapping its ecological goods and services in water catchment and purification, maintenance of air quality, carbon sequestration, wildlife refuge, and the aesthetic pleasure of those landscapes and the enjoyment of them.

 I waited a number of years before I started teaching Permaculture.
 I wanted to feel that I had sufficiently absorbed its meaning and could look past an unease at its origination from the experience and ideas of only two people.
 Its teaching has in many ways become my way of understanding natural systems and human organisation.
 Its tenets of frugal self-reliance and resourceful and deliberate living are poorly accommodated in a society of mostly landless people.
 But through its land ethic, principles and design-led approach that mirrors natural processes, and in its recognition that there has to be wilderness, I came to develop a view of how I wanted to relate to the world around me.
-You can read the notes for my Permaculture Design course by following the link Learn About Permaculture.
+Some of the notes of my Permaculture Design course can be read by following the link Learn About Permaculture.

 The wildland experience